 Very short Segments

-Segments that are very short - for example, sprints that take less than 30 seconds to complete - will be much more prone to matching errors than longer segments.
+Very short segments - for example, sprints that take less than 30 seconds to complete - will be much more prone to matching errors than longer segments.
 There are two severely limiting factors for segments like this.

-First is the sampling rate of your GPS device; some devices only record a GPS point every 5 to 10 seconds - meaning that the margin of error of your segment match accounts for a very high percentage of the total segment time, since the segment is so short.
-In the example below, you can see that there is no GPS point that falls exactly on the start and end points for the segment, and that the entire segment match is comprised of only four GPS points
+First is the sampling rate of your GPS device; some devices only record a GPS point every 5 to 10 seconds - meaning that the margin of error of your segment match accounts for a very high percentage of the total segment time since the segment is so short.
+In the example below, you can see that no GPS point falls exactly on the start and end-points for the segment and that the entire segment match is comprised of only four GPS points.

-Furthermore, since the segment is so short - in terms of distance this time - the start and end points will be very close together.
-There is a degree of leniency necessary in our segment matching system to account for inaccuracies in GPS data, and it's possible that both the start and end points of a very short segment can fall within the 'buffer' zone intended to allow for slight GPS drift.
+Furthermore, since the segment is so short - in terms of distance this time - the start and end-points will be very close together.
+There is a degree of leniency necessary in our segment matching system to account for inaccuracies in GPS data, and it's possible that both the start and end-points of a very short segment can fall within the 'buffer' zone intended to allow for a slight GPS drift.
 This can cause our system to match the segment when there is hardly any overlap between the segment and the ride.

 Segments created with start points in less than ideal positions can also be very problematic.
 For example, if you create your segment in such a way that it starts too early, some users may have trouble matching that segment; see below left for an illustrated example of this.

 Additionally, placing your segment start point too close to an intersection might lead to inaccurate segment times.
-The reason for this is that if there is a stop sign or other traffic regulation for the intersection at which the segment starts, users might trigger the start of their segment match prior to stopping - meaning that their time while stopped at the intersection will be included in their time for the segment.
+The reason for this is that if there is a stop sign or other traffic regulation for the intersection at which the segment starts, users might trigger the start of their segment match before stopping - meaning that their time, while stopped at the intersection, will be included in their time for the segment.
 See above right for an example of this.

 Trails that parallel roads